 Nowadays, it’s not uncommon to see enterprise IT leaders in a situation that seems like a catch 22.
 Oftentimes, they are expected to be involved in making data-driven decisions for augmenting productivity and profitability.
 Paradoxically, they are preoccupied with what they consider as their core responsibilities – applying best practices to safeguard the IT infrastructure and expediting investigations when incidents occur.
 As practitioners of IT, we must admit that it rings a bell and also chip in with our knowhow.

 In fact, we must completely reimagine how we manage security if we are to keep pace with the rate of technological innovation.
 This includes a new level of rigor, adaptive processes and industry and team collaboration.
 It’s necessary to take full responsibility and be proactive in our approach to security if we want to stay ahead of the attackers.

 It’s impossible to achieve this without relying on automated products.
-Here are the top 10 capabilities that Cloud SIEM can offer that will tremendously improve the overall security of your business:
+Here are the top 10 capabilities that Sumo Logic's Cloud SIEM solution can offer that will tremendously improve the overall security of your business: